DevExpress/devextreme-documentation/concepts/90 Integration Guides/30 Create a DevExtreme application with Vite.js.md

 DevExtreme components are powerful, easy to use, and fully compatible with Vite.
 View our [application templates](https://js.devexpress.com/Vue/Templates/) and [demos](https://js.devexpress.com/Vue/Demos/WidgetsGallery/) to discover the full capabilities of DevExtreme components.

-Read the [Vite.js documentation](https://vitejs.dev/guide/) for more information the Vite framework.
+Read the [Vite.js documentation](https://vitejs.dev/guide/) for more information on the Vite framework.